Lux Christian Academy: Policies & Handbook

 Before and After Care

-Before and After Care is available at a daily rate of $15 per child or $30 per family.
+Before- and After-Care is available at a daily rate of $300 per family.
 This rate covers both Before Care and After Care for that day.
 If a child stays for either service, including evening tutoring, the daily fee will be charged to the student’s account and processed weekly.

 Absences